Minimunch57/Project-O.N.E.-Controller/README.md

     - Unlocks the Project O.N.E. system, allowing for anyone to open the door.
 - 🔒 Lock Button
     - Locks the Project O.N.E. system, thereby requiring biometric identity verification to open the door.
+- 🟢 Enable Button
+    - Enables manual unlocks on the Project O.N.E. system, allowing someone to open the door or change the system lock state in person.
+- 🔴 Disable Button
+    - Disables manual unlocks on the Project O.N.E. system, preventing anyone from opening the door or changing the system lock state in person.
 - 🖥️ Console/Terminal Functionality with a Text Window, Command Line Entry, and an Enter Button

 Clicking anywhere outside of the GUI after it is opened will hide it.